zenorocha/wedocs/intro/using-the-cli.md

 <!-- <article id="3-creating-projects"> -->

-## 3. Creating Projects from the CLI
+## 3. Creating projects locally from the CLI

 The project is the fundamental unit of organization on *WeDeploy™*.
 Each project can be associated with its own set of provisioned services.